slowdowncaleb/snow-drought/README.md

 # snow-drought
-# model for the "Predicting drought severity in Arizona Using Snow Data" project
+# model and data for the "Predicting drought severity in Arizona Using Snow Data" project